ArmaanMcleod/ArmaanMcleod/README.md

 - [Pester] - Ubiquitous test and mock framework for PowerShell.
 - [azure-powershell] - Microsoft Azure PowerShell
 - [PowerShell] - PowerShell for every system!
+- [PSRule-vscode] - A Visual Studio Code extension for PSRule.

 If you're looking to get in contact with me: